gl-inet/docs4.x/docs/interface_guide/wireguard_client.md

 ## Set Up WireGuard Server on GL.iNet Router

 You can get a GL.iNet router to set as WireGuard server, and get another GL.iNet router to set as WireGuard client.
-For setup WireGaurd server, please check out [here](wireguard_server.md).
+For setup WireGuurd server, please check out [here](wireguard_server.md).

 ## Get Configuration Files from WireGuard Service Providers